 MACM 6309 (3-3-0) Shepherding in the 21st Century

-This course is designed to give each student one semester of supervised practicum experience related to the student's vocational goal.
+This course is designed to give each student one semester of supervised practicum experience related to the student’s vocational goal.
 Students will be paired with a full-time proven ministry practitioner for guidance and for on-the-job ministry experience exposure.
-Every effort will be made for students to observe the practitioner in his/her role, to carry out assignments for projects under the supervision of the practitioner, and/or the serve part time or full time in a ministry position related to his/her vocational goal.
+Every effort will be made for students to observe the practitioner in his/her role, to carry out assignments for projects under the supervision of the practitioner, and/or to serve part-time or full-time in a ministry position related to his/her vocational goal.
 The student will meet with an assigned professor at least once each month during the semester for reporting and for discussions related to various practical ministry-related topics.
-This course contains a field-based service-learning component.
-Periodically.
+Periodically, Online.

-Prerequisite: Application for this course must be made through the MACM program director's office.
+Prerequisite: Application for this course must be made through the M.A. in Christian Ministry program director's office.